Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Ignores the [weak subjectivity](../../concepts/weak-subjectivity.md) period verification that Teku performs at startup.
+Enables or disables ignoring the [weak subjectivity](../../concepts/weak-subjectivity.md) period verification that Teku performs at startup.
 The default is `false`.